iwangjian/Online-Programming/IEEEXtreme11.0/README.md

-# IEEEXtreme11.0 :rocket:
+﻿# IEEEXtreme11.0 :rocket:

-[IEEEXtreme 11.0](https://csacademy.com/ieeextreme11/) is a global programming challenge in which teams of IEEE Student members compete in a 24-hour time span against each other to solve a set of programming problems.
+[IEEEXtreme 11.0](https://csacademy.com/ieeextreme11/) is a global programming challenge in which teams of IEEE student members compete in a 24-hour time span against each other to solve a set of programming problems.

-This repository contains all solutions by the team **TeamSoda**(50th rank worldwide among 3343 teams) Team Members:
+This repository contains all solutions by the team **TeamSoda**(50th rank worldwide among 3343 teams)

+Team Members:
  * Bixin Ke
  * Jian Wang